-Once I was in Cambria on a road trip with the family.
-The first night I went to hunt and gather dinner at a corner pizza parlor we’d driven by on the way into town, and with 30 minutes to kill until the food was ready, I wandered into an antique shop next door.
+Once I was in Cambria on a spring break road trip with my family.
+The first night I went to hunt and gather dinner at a corner pizza parlor we’d driven past on the way into town, and with 30 minutes to kill until the food was ready, I wandered into an antique shop next door.

 I loved all the large, wrought-iron, perfect-for-a-garden items . . . all completely impractical for a family with a small yard on a road trip.
 But I did find this perfect tiny cookbook gem hidden on a shelf and, for $2.50, scooped it up:

 Subtitled The Art Of Egg Cookery From Around The World, this was published in 1973 by the same trio who created The Women’s Lib Cookbook, or Whose Place Is In The Kitchen?, The Men’s LIb Cookbook or Feel Free, and Stewed To The Gills: Fish and Wine Cookery.
 (Oh, how I can’t wait to track those down . . .)